terracraft321/MBTinder/README.md

 # MBTinder

 A tinder clone for those who are into MBTI.
-A full stack application, build using React, MongoDB,
+A full stack application, build using React, NodeJS and MongoDB.

-Create URI = 'mongodb'
-as a .env file
+Create URI = 'mongodb' to access the database (Node) as a .env file

 npm i, all the packages for the client, and server respectively